mhyfritz/vector/README.md

 ### `.mag()`

-Gets the magnitude (length) of a vector.
+Returns the magnitude (length) of a vector.

 ```javascript
 const a = new Vector2d(2, 8);